christcame/christcame.github.io/Privacy.md

 Effective Date: 12/25/2020

-This Privacy Policy outlines how [Your Company Name] collects, uses, discloses, and protects your personal information.
+This Privacy Policy outlines how christcame.github.io collects, uses, discloses, and protects your personal information.

 1. Information We Collect